AriFordsham/GHCWiki/phabricator.md

 Note that you can add inline comments to any line in a differential revision.
 You can also reply to inline comments. **You can have multiple inline comments per top-level comment you add**.
 Once you have made some inline comments, or replied to one, go to the bottom of the page and hit 'submit' to submit it.
 You may also add a top-level comment to go with it.

-### Remarkup reference

-Be sure to read about Phabricators markup language, [ Remarkup](https://secure.phabricator.com/book/phabricator/article/remarkup/).
-Most importantly, make sure you know how to use those image macros.

 ## Browsing the GHC repository with Diffusion

 **[ Diffusion](https://phabricator.haskell.org/diffusion)** is a simple, fast repository browser for GHC which you can use to browse the repo, audit commits, explore branches or just read code.